agilepartner/craft-challenges/culture/personal-map.md

 Decreasing the distance of yourself to others helps to increase communication and creativity.

-> A great exercise for a better understanding of people is to capture what you know about them in personal maps.
+> *A great exercise for a better understanding of people is to capture what you know about them in personal maps.*

 ## How ?
 > *By creating a personal map of a colleague, you make an effort to better understand that person.*

-In your team, explain the exercise as follows :
+In your team, explain the exercise as follows:
 * Explain the purpose and how to create a personal map
 * Use a template - like defined below
 * Allow a time-slot - 10 minutes for example